mylonics/zephyr-ide/README.md

 ## Known Issues
+* If using zsh as the shell, vscode may need to be restarted when changing the installation folder/type in order to point to the correct python virtual environment.
 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.1.3
+Some mscOS compatibility fixes.

 ### 1.1.2
 Allow any folder to be the zephyr install folder and allow to manually specificy tools directory.